 American photographer Gillian Laub (b.
 1975) has spent the last two decades investigating political conflicts, exploring family relationships, and challenging assumptions about cultural identity.
-In Southern Rites, Laub engages her skills as a photographer, filmmaker, storyteller, and visual activist to examine the realities of racism and raise questions that are simultaneously painful and essential to understanding the American consciousness.
+In Southern Rites, Laub engages her skills as a photographer, filmmaker, and visual activist to examine the realities of racism and raise questions that are simultaneously painful and essential to understanding the American consciousness.

-Southern Rites is a specific story about young people in the twenty-first century from the American South, but it poses a universal question about human experience: can a new generation liberate itself from a harrowing and traumatic past to create a different future?
+Southern Rites is a specific story about twenty-first century young people in the American South, yet it poses a universal question about human experience: can a new generation liberate itself from a harrowing and traumatic past to create a different future?

 Content: 42 walls works, 29 vitrine objects, 1 film, 1 scotchprint

 Running length: Minimum of 350 running feet required

 The highly acclaimed catalogue Southern Rites, published by Damiani, was named one of the best books of the year by Time, Vogue, Smithsonian, American Photography, and numerous other publications.
 It was also nominated for a Lucie Award, which honors the greatest international achievements in photography.
 The catalogue is available to all tour venues.

 Phillips Exeter Academy, Lamont Gallery | Exeter, New Hampshire

 Chazen Museum of Art, University of Wisconsin | Madison, Wisconsin